 You may delete a Recipient before they are e-filed with the IRS, in which case their info is not sent.
 Use Delete on the right side.

 Or, make the fix and click Save at the bottom.

 If you used e-delivery for your Recipient's form, we'll automatically resend the email with the new info.
 If you did not, you'll need to print and mail the updated form to the Recipient.

 Q: My Recipient forms have already been e-filed to the IRS using Track1099.
-How do I correct or delete these forms?
+How do I correct, void or delete these forms?

 A: You cannot delete a recipient that's already been sent, but making Recipient e-Corrections is easy:

 Click on the appropriate year in the All Payers navigation bar at the top of the page.

 In the All Payers table, click on the Payer's name.

 Click on the Recipient's name.

 The IRS cares about Name, TIN, TIN Type, and Box changes.